jamesob/mempool.work/README.md

 - transaction sponsors
   - with the modification that each sponsor input entry must be SIGHASH_GROUP, committing to at least the last output (i.e. the sponsor vector).
-This allows input/output pairs within the sponsor to be arbitrarily recombined.
+This allows input/output groups within the sponsor to be arbitrarily conjoined in order to create a highest-feerate replacement transaction.
   - allow sponsor replacement on the basis of at least an x% feerate bump. `x` might be required to increase to limit relay.